China's drought-hit areas get rain, bringing flood risks

 5

-BEIJING (AP) — Tens of thousands of people were evacuated to safer areas by Monday as heavy rains brought flood risks to a region of southwest China that for most of the summer was devastated by a heatwave and drought.
+BEIJING (AP) — More than 100,000 people have been moved to safer areas by Monday as heavy rains brought flood risks to a region of southwest China that was devastated by a heatwave and drought for most of the summer.

-Heavy rain was forecast for parts of Sichuan and Chongqing provinces through at least Tuesday.
+Heavy rain was forecast for parts of Sichuan province and Chongqing city through at least Tuesday.
 Chongqing, a megacity built in a hilly area and that also oversees the surrounding mountains and countryside, issued a flash flood warning for both days.